 Bearing in mind the importance of language, in these countries, portuguese language teaching is compulsory at school.
 Portuguese is also used as an unofficial language in places such as Macau (China) and Goa (India).

 In these places, the language is spoken with a small minority of the population.
 The language of Camões (the famous Portuguese poet), had its origin in Latin (language that the Romans inserted in brought to the north of the Iberian peninsula).

 With the arrival of the Romans people, practically all the peoples of the peninsula began to use Latin (except the Basques in Spain).
 Portuguese, Castilian, and Galician thus have their origin in Latin.

-In essence it is a Romance language, or rather, Iberian-Romance.
-The Romance language gave rise not only to Portuguese but also to Castilian, Catalan, Italian, French and Romanian.
+In essence, Portuguese is a Romance language, or rather, Iberian-Romance.
+The Romance language gave rise not only to Portuguese but also to Castilian, Catalan, Italian, French, and Romanian.
 The Portuguese language differs through different dialects and is internationally classified into European Portuguese and Brazilian Portuguese.